georeri/after-dark-cabaret/content/posts/RehearsalSchedule.md

 The rest of the schedule is below.
 We are still working out who will be called when.
 Keep an eye on this page as it adjusts.

+The times are rough estimates but we will do our best to honor them.
+Arrive 5-15 minutes before your song call-time so you're ready to go, since some of the turnaround times are fast.

 | Date      | Location | Time | Agenda | Called |
 | ----------- | ----------- | ----------- | ----------- | ----------- |
 5/26 | Gibby | 6:30-9:30 | Intros; Raise You Up / Just Be  | All |